 Last Friday morning, Jan.
 27, two groups assembled in front of Planned Parenthood, a pro-life group protesting the clinic and others supporting it, were broken up by Ashland Police.

-The pro-life individuals had gathered there because, according to one man, Jeff Warner, “abortion is murder.”
+The pro-life individuals gathered there because, according to one man, Jeff Warner, “abortion is murder.”
 Those protesting held signs echoing that sentiment.

 Their assembly was comprised primarily of white males.
 While they did not have any connection to a single common organization, denomination, or parish, Warren said that they all claim to be “believers and followers of Christ.”